 Meal Program.
 The school district will make a school meal program available to students.
 The cost of the program will be determined by the board of education so as to make the program as nearly self-supporting as possible.
-With board approval, the district may contract with a private company or corporation for the management and/or provision of the program.
+The prices for the 2019-20 school year are as follows: